**RED FLAG WARNING IN EFFECT FROM 9 AM TO 10 PM THURSDAY for Osage, Pawnee, Creek & Washington counties

-**FIRE WEATHER WATCH IN EFFECT FROM 9 AM TO 10 PM TOMORROW FOR COUNTIES ALONG AND WEST OF 75**
+**FIRE WEATHER WATCH IN EFFECT FROM 9 AM TO 10 PM TOMORROW FOR Tulsa, Nowata, Craig, Ottawa, Rogers, Mayes, Delaware, Wagoner, Okmulgee & Okfuskee counties & Chautauqua County, Kansas**

-A cold front will move through tomorrow night into Friday, bringing a chance for scattered showers or thunderstorms along the boundary.
+A cold front will move through Thursday night into early Friday morning, bringing a chance for a few showers along or behind the boundary.

-The best chances for rain will be across northern and eastern portions, however, rainfall totals currently look light—generally less than one-tenth of an inch, though isolated spots could see slightly higher amounts if storms become stronger.
+The best chances for rain will be across northern and eastern portions, however, rainfall totals currently look very light—generally less than one-tenth of an inch.

-Behind the front, gusty north winds and noticeably cooler temperatures will arrive on Friday.
-Winds could briefly approach advisory levels Friday morning before gradually calming later in the day as high pressure settles into the area.
+Behind the front, gusty northeast winds and noticeably cooler temperatures will arrive on Friday.
+Winds could gust over 30 mph before calming later in the day as high pressure settles into the area.

 Southerly winds will return by Sunday, starting a warming trend that continues into early next week.
 Most locations are expected to remain largely dry through this period.